joshuaneedham/Insdagram/docs/README.md

 ## Minimum Viable Product

-Insdagram is a clone of Instagram's website, including features
+Insdagram is a clone of Instagram's website, which allows users to post pictures and view the posts of followed users in their feed.
+Features of Insdagram include:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login